swtv-kaist/ZigZagFuzz/README.md

 You can simply run `make` command to build ZigZagFuzz.

 ## Instrumentation
-You can perform instrumentation as same to AFL++.
+You can perform instrumentation in the same way as AFL++.
 I recommend you to use [gllvm](https://github.com/SRI-CSL/gllvm) and get a whole bitcode of the subject program before performing instrumentation.

 For example, `${ZigZagFuzz_repo}/afl-clang-lto++ <target.bc> -o <target.afl> <ld flags...>` will give you an instrumented program.